 Welcome to our new series Ask a Recruiter!
-Our Denver Creative Talent Representative Lauren Ray will be answering your burning questions related to job hunting, resume submission, portfolios and more.
+Our Denver Creative Talent Representative Lauren Friesen will be answering your burning questions related to job hunting, resume submission, portfolios and more.

 Q: How often should I check in after you submit me for a job?